tlras/m8kweb/README.md

 # m8kweb
 A web version of m8k, just incase you don't want to / can't install Tampermonkey.
+Try it out [here](https://tlras.github.io/m8kweb/).

 ## How do I use m8k?
 For the most part it works the same as regular m8k, with the following differences: